jayc-1111/block-whiteboard/LENIS_SMOOTH_SCROLL_SOLUTION.md

-# Lenis Smooth Scroll Solution for Modals and Expanded Cards
+# Lenis Smooth Scroll Solution for Modals and Expanded Files

 ## Problem
-Lenis smooth scrolling was not working properly in modals and expanded cards.
+Lenis smooth scrolling was not working properly in modals and expanded files.
 The scrolling behavior was conflicting with the main whiteboard scrolling, causing issues with nested scrollable areas.

 ## Solution Overview
-Implemented proper scroll isolation for modals and expanded cards using the `data-lenis-prevent` attribute and custom Lenis instances for modal content.
+Implemented proper scroll isolation for modals and expanded files using the `data-lenis-prevent` attribute and custom Lenis instances for modal content.

 ## Changes Made